David Kearney (Shortland Street): Creation and casting

 Peter Elliott was cast in the role of David in 1995, with his first appearance airing in early 1996.
 Part of the intention of the characters introduction, was a future partnership with established character – Ellen Crozier (Robyn Malcolm), for what was to become, a cot death storyline.
 Elliott stated, "It’s an honour to be asked to join New Zealand’s most successful television drama ....
 It is a lovely challenge to play someone who is straightforward and charming because I’m so used to being the nasty guy."
 David arrived to screens with the producers intending to expand upon his family.
 He was said to have a "secret", which was later revealed to be a runaway homeless son.
 A minor character named Fergus (Paul Ellis), who had appeared in several episodes in late 1995, impressed producers and he was rewritten so as to be David's estranged son.
 Elliot was protective of his character and would change lines and object to storylines so as to best suit how he thought David would act.
 This led to a conflict with the production staff due to what Elliot believed was an inaccurate portrayal of men on the soap opera.
 He had a "worry that there was nothing on television that young males could see that was in any way a positive role model."

 In 1999, Elliott's contract was not renewed.
 He was "outraged" and "upset", but later was happy to have had the ability to work in other roles.
-Elliott believed himself to be "bitter and tired and worn out" at the time of the axing believing the he had left "under a bit of a cloud ...
+Elliott believed himself to be "bitter and tired and worn out" at the time of the axing believing that he had left "under a bit of a cloud ...
 I felt the powers that be had betrayed me.
 I felt a bit sold out."
 The character made his last appearance alongside screen wife Ellen, in November 1999.
 Elliott reprised his role for cameos in 2020, and in May 2022 for the show's 30th anniversary.
 Several months later Elliott was invited back in an extended stint, debuting in November 2022 and believed due to his previous axing he had, "carried a lot of baggage around that for quite some time.
 That’s been largely healed by being invited back".
 He signed an initial contract until early 2023.